getgrav/grav-learn/pages/06.forms/02.forms/03.example-form/docs.md

 ## Simple Contact Form

-The **Grav Form Plugin** is the easiest way to have forms on your site.
-Let's see how to create a simple contact form.
+The **Grav Form Plugin** is the easiest way to use forms on your site.
+Let's see how we can create a simple contact form.

 !!!
 In the future we want Grav to be able to dynamically generate forms from the Admin Plugin